Friday, October 9, 2015

 Our little paradise here on Isla Mujeres is rapidly changing.
 We think it’s great.
 The focus has been gradually shifting from a sleepy fishing village to a tourist-based economy with more amenities available for everyone.

-Old ferry terminal - 2007 Lawrie waiting for friends to arrive
+Ferry terminal - 2007 Lawrie waiting for friends

 Travel & Leisure - World’s Best Islands

-And as you explore the island on a golf cart you can’t help but notice the construction of new homes, condos, and resorts, including in-filling of vacant lots in the local neighbourhoods.
+And as you explore the island on a golf cart, you can’t help but notice the construction of new homes, condos, and resorts, including the infilling of vacant lots in the local neighbourhoods.

-On our street, in the last seven years, there have been twelve new houses built plus several other existing home have undergone major renovations.
-Chris Shannon, Managing Director of Mundaca Real Estate, (Isla’s biggest real estate company) told us that it is hard to keep up with the requests to show property.
+On our street, in the last seven years, there have been twelve new houses built, plus several other existing homes have undergone major renovations.
+Chris Shannon, Managing Director of Mundaca Real Estate (Isla’s biggest real estate company), told us that it is hard to keep up with the requests to show property.
 Their sales team is busy, and it’s a good busy!

-It is always amusing if not a bit unnerving to wait, and wait, and wait until mere minutes before sailing time to see if you are actually going to be able to get your vehicle on the ferry.
+It is amusing, and unnerving, to wait, and wait, and wait until mere minutes before sailing time to see if you are actually going to be able to get your vehicle on the ferry.
 It’s all part of the adventure of living here.

-At the south end of the island, Punta Sur, the large observation tower that was built shortly before, and severely damaged by, Hurricane Wilma in 2005 was finally demolished and removed in February of this year.
-The newspaper report said that there were 100 tons (metric tons probably) of metal to be removed.
+At the south end of the island, Punta Sur, the large observation tower that was built shortly before, and severely damaged by, Hurricane Wilma in 2005, was finally demolished and removed in February of this year.
+The newspaper report said that there were 100 tons (metric tons) of metal to be removed.
 The demolition company cut the tower into several slightly more manageable chunks and lowered them to the ground.

-Oct 2015 Four new homes being built at Punta Sur
+Oct 2015 Four new homes at Punta Sur

 New fire hall and new truck